The hydrodynamic response of small-scale structure to reionization drives large IGM temperature fluctuations that persist to z = 4: Abstract

 \section{Abstract}

-The thermal history and structure of the intergalactic medium (IGM) at $z \geq 4$ is a key boundary condition for reionization, which has been measured using the Ly$\alpha$ forest of high-redshift quasars.
-It is also a key input for studies that use the forest to constrain the particle masses of alternative dark matter candidates.
-Most such inferences rely on simulations that lack the spatial resolution to fully resolve the hydrodynamic response of IGM filaments and minihalos caused by HI reionization heating.
-In this letter, we use high-resolution hydrodynamic+radiative transfer simulations to study the impact of these on the IGM thermal structure.
-We find that the adiabatic heating and cooling driven by the expansion of initially cold gas filaments and minihalos drives significant temperature fluctuations on small scales.
-These likely persist in much of the IGM until at least $z = 4$.
-Capturing this effect requires resolving the characteristic clumping scale of cold, pre-ionized gas, which demands spatial resolutions of at least $2$ $h^{-1}$kpc.
-Pre-heating of the IGM by X-Ray sources can slightly reduce the effect.
-Our preliminary estimate of the effect on the Ly$\alpha$ forest finds that, at $\log(k /[{\rm km^{-1} s}]) = -1.0$, the forest flux power (at fixed mean flux) can increase by $10-20\%$ when going from $8$ and $2$ $h^{-1}$kpc resolution at $z = 4-5$ for gas ionized at $z < 7$.
-These findings motivate a more careful analysis of how temperature fluctuations driven by pressure smoothing from reionization affect the Ly$\alpha$ forest.
+The thermal history and structure of the intergalactic medium (IGM) at $z \geq 4$ is an important boundary condition for reionization, and a key input for studies using the Ly$\alpha$ forest to constrain the masses of alternative dark matter candidates.
+Most such inferences rely on simulations that lack the spatial resolution to fully resolve the hydrodynamic response of IGM filaments and minihalos to HI reionization heating.
+In this letter, we use high-resolution hydrodynamic+radiative transfer simulations to study how these affect the IGM thermal structure.
+We find that the adiabatic heating and cooling driven by the expansion of initially cold gas filaments and minihalos sources significant small-scale temperature fluctuations.
+These likely persist in much of the IGM until $z \leq 4$.
+Capturing this effect requires resolving the clumping scale of cold, pre-ionized gas, demanding spatial resolutions of $\leq 2$ $h^{-1}$kpc.
+Pre-heating of the IGM by X-Rays can slightly reduce the effect.
+Our preliminary estimate of the effect on the Ly$\alpha$ forest finds that, at $\log(k /[{\rm km^{-1} s}]) = -1.0$, the Ly$\alpha$ forest flux power (at fixed mean flux) can increase $\approx 10\%$ going from $8$ and $2$ $h^{-1}$kpc resolution at $z = 4-5$ for gas ionized at $z < 7$.
+These findings motivate more careful analyses of how the effects studied here affect the Ly$\alpha$ forest.